sckott/talks/sfu/resources/r_resources.md

 Analysis
 ========================================================

-Way too much to cover here, there can be a lot of intracacies to analyses:
+Way too much to cover here, there can be a lot of intricacies to analyses:

 + **Ask the authors of the packages**: email directly, probably slower than below options